owi1972/angular2-start/README.md

 ### Installing Libraries

-To install a new library such as bootstrap we can simply do:
+To install a new library such as bootstrap we can run:

 ```
-npm install --save bootstrap
+npm install bootstrap --save
 ```

 And this will download the bootstrap package using npm and also update `package.json` to include that package.